wpugph/Advanced-WP-GitLab-Pantheon-Workflow/README.md

 * `lando composer local-behat`
 * `lando composer unit-test`

-### Using another local development environment
-All of these steps are a one-time step unless noted.
+### Prerequisites

 * Install [Composer](https://getcomposer.org) if not already installed
 * Install [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) if not already installed
-* Copy `sample.env` to `.env` and update the values accordingly
-* Run `./bin/install-composer-dependencies.sh` to install PHP dependencies with Composer
-    - `composer update` will need to be ran if `composer.json` has been changed
-* Run `./.circleci/build-gulp-assets.sh` to compile theme assets

 ### Updates and file changes
 ** Note: ** if you are using Lando for local development prefix all of the commands below with `lando ` to run them on Lando instead of your local system.
 For example, `npm run dev` would become `lando npm run dev`.

 * `composer update` will need to be ran after any changes to `composer.json`
-    - Any non-custom PHP code, including to WordPress core, new plugins, etc., should be managed with Composer and updated in this way.
+    - Any non-custom PHP code, including to WordPress core, new plugins, etc., should be managed with Composer and updated in this way and avoid touching anything in the DEV environment.
 * `npm run gulp` will need to be ran in `web/wp-content/themes/twentyseventeen-child` after any changes to `web/wp-content/themes/twentyseventeen-child/source` files
     - `npm run watch` can be used to build the production CSS and JavaScript files, watch for changes in the source files, and rebuild the production files after a change.
     - `npm run dev` is the same as above but it also starts a [BrowserSync](https://browsersync.io/) instance for automated reloading.
 Be sure to update the `url` export in `web/wp-content/themes/twentyseventeen-child/gulp/constants.js` with your local development URL.
 Unless you are using Lando, in which case leave it set to `https://nginx/`.